 Watch out: Most potential local partners will focus on a specific city or region, rather than on an entire country.
-(Even national or regional organizations often have relatively independent local offices and programs.)
-If you need support more broadly across a national market, you may need to work with multiple partners.
+If you need support more broadly across the UK, you may need to work with multiple partners.
 Tent can help facilitate this!